staD020/png2prg/readme.md

    reduce char usage.
  - Feature: Add -anim-csv support to allow for custom delays per frame.
  - Feature: Allow sids to use all memory below $0400 (thanks kbs).
+ - Feature: Add -no-fade support to other displayers (thanks Shine).

 ## Changes for version 1.10.1